-Hematidrosis is a rare and unusual condition characterized by the excretion of blood through the sweat gland pores.
-It has been described in the Bible as occurring to Jesus Christ when he was praying in the garden of Gethsemane just before his arrest and subsequent crucifixion, and in the Middle Ages by the artist Leonardo da Vinci in a soldier facing battle.
+Hematidrosis is a rare and unusual condition that is characterized by the excretion of blood through the sweat gland pores.
+It has been described in the Bible as occurring to Jesus Christ when he was praying in the garden of Gethsemane just before his arrest and subsequent crucifixion.
+Another historical mention of hematidrosis occurred in the Middle Ages by the artist Leonardo da Vinci in a soldier facing battle.

-Hematidrosis has been described as a part of certain systemic diseases - including primary thrombocytopenic purpura, vicarious menstruation (which refers to the occurrence of bleeding from a body surface other than the endometrium), and strenuous exertion or intense stress.
+Hematidrosis has been described as a part of certain systemic diseases including primary thrombocytopenic purpura, vicarious menstruation, which refers to the occurrence of bleeding from a body surface other than the endometrium, as well as strenuous exertion or intense stress.

-Psychogenic purpura is another condition in which the patient experiences an allergic reaction to his own blood.
-As a result, the individual develops bruises, bleeding through the urine and the gut.
-This is not true hematidrosis, and neither is psychogenic stigmata, in which the affected individuals develop scars or wounds or simply bleeding through unbroken skin, supposed to be similar to the wounds of Christ on the cross.
+Psychogenic purpura is another condition in which the patient experiences an allergic reaction to their own blood.
+As a result, the individual develops bruises, as well as bleeding in the urine and gastrointestinal tract.
+This is not true in hematidrosis, and neither is psychogenic stigmata, in which the affected individuals develop scars or wounds or simply bleed through unbroken skin, which has an appearance that is believed to be similar to the wounds of Jesus Christ on the cross.